crytic/building-secure-contracts/program-analysis/echidna/advanced/using-multi-abi.md

 ```

-To run the Echidna tests, run `echidna multiabi.sol --contract EchidnaTest --config multiabi.yaml` from the `example` directory.
+To run the Echidna tests, run `echidna allContracts.sol --contract EchidnaTest --config allContracts.yaml` from the `example` directory.
 Alternatively, you can specify `--all-contracts` in the command line instead of using a configuration file.

 ### Example run with `allContracts` set to `false`

 ```
-echidna multiabi.sol --contract EchidnaTest --config multiabi.yaml
+echidna allContracts.sol --contract EchidnaTest --config allContracts.yaml
-Analyzing contract: building-secure-contracts/program-analysis/echidna/example/multiabi.sol:EchidnaTest
+Analyzing contract: building-secure-contracts/program-analysis/echidna/example/allContracts.sol:EchidnaTest
 test_flag_is_false():  passed! 🎉
 AssertionFailed(..):  passed! 🎉